Originally scheduled on Saturday, Feb. 7th, due to severe weather, we RESCHEDULED this event to February 14th.

 Snowshoes:

-If you were hoping on borrowing snowshoes, you still have a couple options:
+If you were hoping on borrowing snowshoes, but were not able to reserve a pair, you still have a couple options:

 1) Join us for a winter hike instead.
 Depending on snow conditions, snowshoes may not be necessary.
 If the trails have minimal snow or are well packed, you’re welcome to participate wearing snow boots.
 Please note that if snow is deep and you are breaking through the surface (“post-holing,” in trail lingo), it can be uncomfortable for you and damaging to trail conditions for other users.